 (1) Create a Budget

 The first step to managing your personal finances is to set up a realistic budget for where you are right now.
 There are multiple tools available to help you create and manage your budget.
-You can use an app to create your budget, or you can use a simple spreadsheet.
+You can use a printable budget worksheet, an app, or a simple spreadsheet to create your budget.
 Some banks also have budgeting features built into their online banking applications.

 Here are a few popular budgeting apps: